redhat-openinfra-lab/openinfra-docs/docs/KeysKingdom.md

 ### Join the Group E-Mail

-Once a user is added to the group, they will recieve an e-mail invitation to accept the invitation.
+Once a user is added to the group, they will recieve an e-mail to accept the invitation.
 Until they join, they won't be in the group.

 ## BitWarden